There’s so much to explore in Ireland, but one place at the top of your list? The stunning capital city of Dublin.

 The Guinness Storehouse

 Here is one of the most prominent places there that you will keep hearing about; the Guinness Storehouse.
 In 2015, people ranked this place as one of the most popular attractions in Ireland, specifically, and in Europe, generally.
-Thus, you will definitely regret it if you forget adding it to your list.
+Thus, you will definitely regret it if you forget to add it to your list.
 This place belonged to the Guinness Family.
 A tour around that factory is a splendid experience that will leave you awed about the creation of pints.
 Get yourself familiar with the history of brewing.

-You will learn all about when it started in Ireland, how they marketed for it, and how it is drunk.
+You will learn all about when it started in Ireland, how they marketed it, and how it is drunk.
 The factory consists of seven floors and you can have the tour totally for free, so don’t miss it.
 Above all, you will enjoy a free pint right after the tour.